 The works range from masterpieces of the "Black Wave" such as Želimir Žilnik's Nezaposleni ljudi (The Unemployed) from 1968 to more recent works such as Nika Autor's Obzornik 63 - Vlak senc (Newsreel 63 - The Train of Shadows) from 2017, from Jean-Marie Straub and Danièle Huillet's Europa 2005-27 Octobre (2006) to Museum Songspiel 20XX (2011) by the Chto Delat collective from St Petersburg.

-Branka Bencić is an independent curator and art historian,currently artistic director at Apoteka – Space for Contemporary art, curator at the Artists cinema screening programme at the Museum of Contemporary Art Zagreb, and founder and curator of the Cinemaniac Think Film support programme of the Pula Film Festival.
+Branka Benčić is a curator and art historian, director of the Museum of Modern and Contemporary Art in Rijeka, Croatia.
+She has curated exhibitions and screenings in Croatia and internationally.
+She served as artistic director at Apoteka Space for Contemporary Art, curated Artists Cinema series at the Museum of Contemporary Art Zagreb, and Cinemaniac Think Film program at the Pula Film Festival.
 She curated the Croatian Pavilion at the 57th Venice Biennale (2017).

-Aleksandra Sekulić is the programme curator at the Center for Cultural Decontamination (CZKD) in Belgrade.
-In the 2000s, she was programme curator and film producer at the Academic Film Center in Belgrade and is a member of the organisation Media Archaeology and the Kosmoplovci collective in Belgrade.
+Aleksandra Sekulić is a philologist of general literature and theory of literature, the programme curator at the Center for Cultural Decontamination (CZKD) in Belgrade.
+In the 2000s, she was programme curator and film producer at the Academic Film Center in Belgrade and a member of the Low-Fi Video movement, Media Archaeology project and the Kosmoplovci collective in Belgrade.